raspberrypilearning/encoded-art/en/quiz1/question_3.md

 shape_1(red)
 --- /code ---

-Why does he get an error message when he runs this code?
+Why do you get an error message when the code runs?

 --- choices ---